Vitamin C – Immunity, Skin & Antioxidant

 Functions of Vitamin C

 Vitamin C serves multiple important functions in the body.
 It is essential for collagen synthesis, which supports skin elasticity, wound healing, and tissue repair.
 It enhances the absorption of non-heme iron (plant-based iron), helping prevent iron deficiency anemia.
 Vitamin C also acts as a potent antioxidant, protecting cells from oxidative stress and reducing inflammation.
-Additionally, it supports immune function by stimulating the production and activity of white blood cells and strengthening the skinβs barrier against pathogens.
+Additionally, it supports immune function by stimulating the production and activity of white blood cells and strengthening the skin’s barrier against pathogens.

 Health Benefits of Vitamin C

-One of the most well-known benefits of Vitamin C is its ability to boost the immune system.
+One of the most well-known benefits of Vitamin C is its ability to boost immune system naturally.
 It helps the body defend against infections by enhancing immune cell function and promoting faster recovery from illnesses such as the common cold.
 Vitamin C is also vital for maintaining healthy skin due to its role in collagen production, helping reduce wrinkles and improve skin texture.
 It supports cardiovascular health by improving blood vessel function and reducing blood pressure.
 Among all body parts, the skin, immune system, and connective tissues benefit the most from Vitamin C.

 In addition to immune support, Vitamin C acts as a powerful antioxidant that helps neutralize harmful free radicals, reducing the risk of chronic diseases such as heart disease.
 It also plays a role in maintaining healthy gums and teeth, supporting eye health, and promoting overall vitality.
 Its ability to enhance iron absorption makes it especially important for individuals at risk of anemia.